-Flow into the aquifer within the District: 7,230 acre-feet/year Flow out of the aquifer within the District: 5,659 acre-feet/year Net flow into the aquifer from the over Confining Unit in the District: lying Washita-Fredericksburg 5,587 acre-feet/year
+Flow into the aquifer within the District: 7,230 acre-feet/year

+Flow out of the aquifer within the District: 5,659 acre-feet/year

+Net flow into the aquifer from the overlying Washita-FredericksburgConfining Unit in the District:5,587 acre-feet/year

-Estimate source: TWDB GAM Run 15-003; November 24, 2015
+Estimate source: TWDB GAM Run 15-003; November 24, 2015 The model extends beyond the TWDB official Edwards (Balcones Fault Zone) Aquifer boundary.
+This is the amount of saline groundwater (greater than 1,000 total dissolved solid) that exits the downdip boundary limit of the [official] aquifer within the district boundaries and into deeper portions of the Edwards Group formations.